Diffusive limit approximation of pure-jump optimal stochastic control problems: The pure-jump optimal control problem

 together with the value function

-All throughout the paper, we make the following standard assumption, which will in particular ensure that $V$ is the unique (bounded) viscosity solution of the associated Hamilton-Jacobi-Belllman equation, see Proposition \ref{prop: HJB saut + continuite} below.
+All throughout the paper, we make the following standard assumption, which will in particular ensure that $V$ is the unique (bounded) viscosity solution of the associated Hamilton-Jacobi-Bellman equation, see Proposition \ref{prop: HJB saut + continuite} below.